 What is a stereogenic center?

-An atom bonded to three or four different groups and exchange of two groups produce new stereoisomers then this atom is known as a stereogenic center.
+If an atom is bonded to three or four different groups and the exchange of two groups produces new stereoisomers then this atom is known as a stereogenic center.

 How we can identify a stereogenic center?

 - They have three or four different substituents.